 This guide details the

-redis-cli commands used to make changes to a Redis server’s configuration file on the fly.
-If there are other related commands, arguments, or procedures you’d like to see outlined in this guide, please ask or make suggestions in the comments below.
+redis-cli commands used to make changes to a Redis server’s configuration file.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.